 Over the course of Cypress Lawn’s first century, significant names in California’s history – Crocker, Flood, Buck, and Newell – became connected to the memorial park in an intimate way, investing not only their trust, but their hearts, money, and time.
 They powerfully affected the association’s direction and shared in the responsibility for its success.

 A remarkable place for remarkable people.

-In addition to winning the trust of individual citizens and families, when Laurel Hill, along with other cemeteries, was finally forced from San Francisco, its directors chose Cypress Lawn to receive the thirty-five thousand buried at Laurel Hill.
-Those buried at Laurel Hill during the second half of the nineteenth century, were true pioneers of the early West.
+In addition to winning the trust of individual citizens and families, when Laurel Hill, along with other cemeteries, was finally forced from San Francisco, its directors chose Cypress Lawn to receive the 35,000 buried at Laurel Hill.
+Those buried at Laurel Hill during the second half of the 19th century were true pioneers of the early West.
 This rich history then became a part of Cypress Lawn.

 Among the people interred at Cypress Lawn are an astonishing number of larger-than-life individuals.
-People important not only to their families but to the story of the West; their actions created the whole clothe of our history.
+They were important – not only to their families but to the story of the West.
+Their actions created the whole cloth of our history.
 These individuals lend the memorial park their character and enrich it with their pasts.
-Their legends produce not only a chronology of Cypress Lawn, but also a history of Northern California.
+Their legends produce not only a chronology of Cypress Lawn but also a history of Northern California.

 Cypress Lawn today.

 Cypress Lawn has a long rich history dating back when California first began.
 However, it also has an important recent history of improvements, additions, and concern for all Californians.
 With the addition of a funeral and cremation center, Cypress Lawn was then able to add services in a far better facility with more specialists in receptions, private family events, memorial services, and funerals.
 The cemetery has continually developed new gardens and new types of memorialization that families genuinely appreciate.